-Pleasure crafts are seagoing vessels which are used for private use only and do not carry passengers who pay any type of monetary compensation.
+Pleasure crafts are seagoing or inland water way vessels which are used for private use only and do not carry passengers who pay any type of monetary compensation.

 The purpose for which the boat is used, determines the registration procedure.
 As you can imagine that the registration procedure for commercial cruising vessels is of a different proportion than that of a pleasure craft.